telerik/winforms-docs/chartview/features/trackball.md

 ##

-Along with tooltip and pan/zoom controllers, RadChartView provides a trackball
-          behavior through the __ChartTrackballController__ class.
+Along with tooltip and pan/zoom controllers, RadChartView provides a trackball behavior through the __ChartTrackballController__ class.
 This controller can display a vertical line across the chart plot area and also to display little visual indicators (circles by default) at points where the trackball line crosses the visualization of a series object.
 For example when the trackball line crosses a line series line segment, a small circle is drawn highlighting the value of the series at this point.
 The last capability of the trackball behavior is to display a small popup, similar to the tooltip, in order to provide more detailed information about the closest points to the track ball line's cross section.

-In order to utilize this behavior users simply have to
-          add it to the chart's __Controllers__ collection.
+In order to utilize this behavior users simply have to add it to the chart's __Controllers__ collection.
 For example:
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Features\Trackball.cs region=controller}}
 {{source=..\SamplesVB\ChartView\Features\Trackball.vb region=controller}}